SoccerNet/sn-mvfoul/README.md

 games.
 ## VARS

-Our VAR system is a multi-view multi-task video architecture, that automatically identifies the type of foul and their severity.
+Our VARS is a multi-view multi-task video architecture, that automatically identifies the type of foul and their severity.

 ![My Image](images/pipeline_mvfoul.jpg)